 Q: How do I setup my Android device to use an SD card?

 The AviationMaps application can be moved from your local directory to an SD card if desired.
-To set the location preferences for AviationMaps, tap Main Menu > Preferences > Device Settings > Path to external storage.
+To set the location preferences for AviationMaps, touch Main Menu > Preferences > Device Settings > Path to external storage.
 Once the path has been specified, restart the application for the settings to take effect.
 These settings will be retained during application and data updates for the device.
 You can delete the duplicate AviationMap and RunwayScout folders on internal memory once the external path has been specified.

 Q: Some labels, altitudes, etc. are cut off.
 Where can I find the legend and Special Use Airspace information?